 While Tim talked with Tammy and Norm Cantham, Betty talked with Father Darcy and Father Murphy.

 “I found your talk very interesting, Father Murphy.
 I was raised in a strict Catholic home, and our children attend St. Mary’s Church.
 Our son, Jason, told us he is gay about a week and a half ago.
 I struggled with his announcement for a few days and finally was able to tell him that I love him and that it doesn’t make any difference if he’s gay or straight or whatever.
 However, I’m struggling with reconciling my Catholic faith that told me being gay is a mortal sin with my love for my son.
 Is what I learned wrong, is there a way I can… I don’t know, ignore that part of what I learned?
 And what about Jason?”

 Father Murphy responded to Betty’s question.
 “Fortunately, the issue of homosexuality isn’t part of Church doctrine, it’s what we usually call an ecclesiastical discipline.
 Doctrine is the collection of the basic truths of the Church, part of the revelation given by Jesus to guide us to understand God and humanity and the relationship between Him and us, that enables us to interpret various passages in the Bible.
-Discipline is the application of morality to specific cases, like homosexuality, where there is no defining doctrine.
+A discipline is the application of morality to specific cases, like homosexuality, where there is no defining doctrine.
 Currently there’s growing agreement that being gay is not a sin, but that having gay sex is a sin.
 However, the current teachings of the magisterium which condemn gay sex are open to question because they are based on assumptions about biblical texts which themselves need further interpretation.
 That's why we have theologians, and the theologians are divided on this point at present.”

 “When it becomes necessary to re-interpret traditional teachings on such a sensitive topic as homosexuality,” Father Darcy said, “that usually engenders a very lively discussion.”